lucab/artoolkit/artoolkit/README.txt

 -------------------
 This archive contains the ARToolKit libraries, utilities and examples, version 2.72.

-ARToolKit is released under the GNU General Public License (GPL).
+ARToolKit version 2.72 is released under the GNU General Public License (GPL).
 Please read the file COPYING.txt.

 The latest version of ARToolKit is available from http://sf.net/projects/artoolkit.